-How to know if the Eurail or Interrail Travel Pass is right for you
+How to know if the Eurail Pass or Interrail Travel Pass is right for you

 With the prospect of travelling this Northern Hemisphere summer rising on the horizon, hopes of a dreamy European vacation may become a reality.
 Europe is a vacation hotspot for a reason.
 Dotted with fascinating history and heritage, mouth-watering cuisine, and chic cities and sights, a European vacation has something for everyone.
 The added benefit of traveling to Europe is how close everything is.
-Traveling on a Eurail Pass is one of the best ways to see everything on your list.
+One of the biggest problems, besides deciding the European icons you want to see, is how you will get to places to see them.
+Well, one of the best ways to travel Europe is by train.
+And there are some great Europe train tickets and pass to utilise.
+This post is a review of the Eurail Pass and Interrail Pass.
+With one of these passes you can travel Europe by train and see everything on your list of European icons to visit.

 Why Travel Europe By Train?

-Travelling through Europe by train is an easy way to reach every destination.
+Travelling through Europe by train has a number of benefits.
+Firstly, it is an easy way to reach every destination.
 Europe has an extensive rail system spanning through most of the EU member states.
-Taking a train also allows you to see the beautiful scenery of the European countryside as you pass through areas and cities you don’t have time to visit.
+Taking a train allows you to see the beautiful scenery of the European countryside as you pass through areas and cities you don’t have time to visit.

-Travelling Europe by train is a very comfortable way to travel.
+Travelling Europe by train is a also very comfortable way to travel.
 Unlike bus / coach travel where you are required to sit in your seat while the bus / coach is in motion, on a train, you can get up and move through the carriages.
-And overnight trains have a sleeper carriage where you are able to book a bed.
+And overnight trains have a sleeper carriage where you are able to book a bed to get a good night’s rest so you can hop off in the morning to sightsee for the day in your new destination.

-Some travellers prefer to travel by train over night so they don’t have to pay for accommodation.
-The aim is to get some sleep on the train then get off in the morning and continue travelling.
+Some travellers prefer to travel Europe by train overnight so they don’t have to pay for accommodation.

 READ MORE: 9 Tips to Survive Long-haul and Overnight Train Trips